Shicheng-Guo/BIS180L_web/_posts/2019-05-28-genetic-networks-1.md

 We will be discussing more methods for choosing the number of clusters in the k-means section.
 Until then, we will expand what we learned about h-clustering to do a more sophisticated visualization of the data.

 ## Heatmaps
 Heatmaps are another way to visualize h-clustering results.
 Instead of looking at either the rows (genes) or the columns (samples) like we did with the h-clustering examples we can view the entire data matrix at once.
 How do we do this?
 We could print the matrix, but that would just be a bunch of numbers.
 Heatmaps take all the values within the data matrix and convert them to a color value.
 The human eye is really good at picking out patterns so lets convert that data matrix to a color value AND do some h-clustering.
-Although we can do this really easily with the heatmap() function that comes preloaded in R, there is a small library that provides some additional functionality for heatmaps.
+Although we can do this really easily with the heatmap() function that comes pre-loaded in R, there is a small library that provides some additional functionality for heatmaps.
 We will start with the cities example because it is small and easy to see what is going on.

 *A general programming tip: always have little test data sets.
 That allows you to figure out what the functions are doing.
 If you understand how it works on a small scale then you will be better able to troubleshoot when scaling to large datasets.*